foundata/guidelines/oci-container-image-guide.md

 The image is the release artifact.
 The guide covers its Containerfile, build context, registry references, platforms, runtime contract, [software bill of materials (SBOM)](https://spdx.dev/use/specifications/), scans, provenance, signatures and verification.
 [Reasoning](#reasoning) explains the contested rules.

-[ContainerWright](#terminology) enforces automatable rules.
+[ConClear](#terminology) enforces automatable rules.
 Its conformance documentation maps each check to its guide section.
 Review covers the remaining rules.

 The terms MUST, SHOULD, and other key words are used as defined in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) and [RFC 8174](https://datatracker.ietf.org/doc/html/rfc8174).